 All Ages Walker Residence

-Skimstone Arts worked with Newcastle City Council's Arts Team as part Of their Let's Meet in the Middle project, showcasing the work of artists and communities from across Newcastle produced as part of Newcastle Art Team's 2017/18 artist-in-residence and arts connect programmes.
+Skimstone Arts worked with Newcastle City Council's Arts Team as part of their Let's Meet in the Middle project, showcasing the work of artists and communities from across Newcastle produced as part of Newcastle Art Team's 2017/18 artist-in-residence and arts connect programmes.

 Old locks, keys and candlesticks inspired imaginative and crafted poetic prose and monologue responses to the mysteries of their owners, purpose and place.
 Observation, memory and new connections to the found objects enabled the pursuit of exploring language, characteristics and interplay within the collaborative process.

-As we searched for meaning, we developed a sense of playful exploration and through a collective song making blues, about a weeping willow, began to consider themes and ides from waiting for Godot (Samuel Beckett) and Theatre of Absurd.
+As we searched for meaning, we developed a sense of playful exploration and through a collective song making blues, about a weeping willow, began to consider themes and ideas from waiting for Godot (Samuel Beckett) and Theatre of Absurd.
 What is meaning?
 How do we see the world in its present form?
 What do we wait for and why?

 Waiting... is a playful film short constructed of individual, improvised interactions shot on green screen, where 'travellers' meet and share on a park bench, beneath a weeping Willow.
 Each scene Was created using either humour, pathos, melancholy or hope to signify our sometimes human frailty of waiting.
 Scenes explore our recognition of nature, absurdity (human as creature?), and Special and fleeting relationships and are accompanied by the soundtrack of an original song, Weeping Willow Blues.